 Students charged with policy violations of the Code of Conduct are officially notified in writing of the allegations.
 The sanctions given as a result of a student being found in violation or responsible for a violation is one or more of the following:

 - 1. Expulsion

 - 2. Suspension/Deferred Suspension

 - 3. Disciplinary/Social Probation

 - 4. Written Warning

-- 5. Fine(s)

 - 6. Restitution to the college/community member

 - 7. Confiscation of prohibited items

 - 8. Censure

-- 9. Removal from on-campus housing
+- Removal from on-campus housing

-- 10. Community Service/Educational sanctions in a College or other assigned community activity